 Such indexation won’t cause algorithmic penalties.
 However, to get the best ranking results, make sure the version you set as the main is the one Google displays in its search results.
-In Site Audit find the Redirects section, and see if you have set up the redirect to the main (either www or non-www) domain version.
+In Site Audit, find the Redirects section and see if you have set up the redirect to the main (either www or non-www) domain version.

 Choose an SEO-friendly content management system.

 Content management systems (CMS for short) are meant to simplify the way we build websites.
 But sometimes they do right the opposite.
-CMSs may have additional challenges to SEO, such as automatic generation of duplicate content, bad URLs, restrictions on customization of major on-page elements, and a limited set of functions overall.
-That's why considering a good CMS from the very start saves the trouble.
+CMSs may pose additional challenges to SEO, such as automatic generation of duplicate content, bad URLs, restrictions on customization of major on-page elements, and a limited set of functions overall.
+That's why considering a good CMS from the very start saves you the trouble.
 For more details, check out our overview of the best CMSs for SEO.

 Implement SEO-friendly URLs.

 Though being a very lightweight ranking factor, a URL is the first thing that Googlebot crawls on a new page.
 Besides, sharing clumsy URLs may be embarrassing to users.
 Generating SEO-friendly URLs doesn’t cost you anything, but your site will surely benefit from the best SEO practices for URLs.

 Find all URL factor issues in the Site Audit module of WebSite Auditor, URLs section.
 Here you will get all the warnings about lengthy URLs, dynamic URLs, etc.Download WebSite Auditor